From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 ART = Net Credit Sales / Average Accounts Receivable

-• Net Credit Sales: This represents the total revenue from credit sales during a specific period (usually a year).
+• Net Credit Sales: the total revenue from credit sales during a specific period (usually a year).
 Remember, this excludes cash sales and any returns or allowances made by customers.

 Example: